Stay in Santa Monica

 Hotels near the beach

 Los Angeles’ beach cities have no shortage of beachfront hotels.
 But none of them offer better value than the hotels in Santa Monica, California.
 Santa Monica’s shoreline is dotted with luxury stays offering direct ocean access, plus walkability to lively restaurants and bars with great views and laid-back patios.
 More than half of Santa Monica’s hotels are just a few blocks from the ocean.
-Properties like Loews Santa Monica Beach Hotel, Le Merigot Santa Monica, The Georgian Hotel, Hotel Shangri-La and Shore Hotel, just to name a few, offer clear views of the Southern California coastline just steps from the action off Ocean Avenue.
+Properties like The Pierside Santa Monica, Loews Santa Monica Beach Hotel, Le Merigot Santa Monica, The Georgian Hotel, The Beacon and Shore Hotel, just to name a few, offer clear views of the Southern California coastline just steps from the action off Ocean Avenue.

 Travel safely and sustainably to help maintain Santa Monica’s beauty while staying healthy with these tips.